openstates/documentation/docs/contributing/people.md

 ### Retiring a legislator

 0. Start a new branch for this work
+1. Add an `end_date` to their most recent role within the appropriate legislator's YAML file
-1. Run `poetry run os-people retire` with the appropriate legislator file(s)
+2. Run `poetry run os-people retire` with the appropriate legislator file(s) from the root directory
-2. Review the automatically edited files & submit a PR.
+3. Review the automatically edited files & submit a PR.

 ### Updating an entire state's legislators via a scrape